 There's a 720p HD camera built into the front of the MacBook Pro for FaceTime calls.
-Apple has used a 720p front-facing camera for multiple years now and has not upgraded the quality, but this year says that the M1 chip allows for clearer, sharper images.
+Apple has used a 720p front-facing camera for multiple years now and has not upgraded the quality, but the M2 chip's image signal processor allows for clearer, sharper images.

-The MacBook Pro also features studio-quality mics for better sound on FaceTime calls.
+The MacBook Pro also features studio-quality mics for clear sound on FaceTime calls.

-There are four standard configuration 13-inch MacBook Pro models available from Apple:
+There are two standard configuration 13-inch MacBook Pro models available from Apple: